rishabh7655/Zomato-Restaurant-Data-Analysis/README.md

 <br>

 Tools Used:<br>
-Power BI: For creating an interactive dashboard to visualize trends and insights.
+Power BI: For creating an interactive dashboard to visualize trends and insights.<br>
 <br>